-Our Flagship programme supports environmental awareness and provides a platform that encourages both young and old to learn more about organic propagation of vegetable seedlings and permaculture.
+Our Flagship programme supports environmental awareness and urban agriculture while providing a platform that encourages both young and old to learn more about organic propagation of vegetable seedlings and herbs, and also the use of permaculture methods of propagation.
+Our environmental activities promote healthy nutrition and food security.

-The man project operated by Mhani Gingi is a nursery for vegetable seedlings.
-A once unused piece of land in Pinelands, Cape Town was turned into a productive incubator space in 2009.
+The main project operated by Mhani Gingi is the organic Herb and Vegetable Seedling Nursery for vegetable seedlings and ornamental plants.
+A once unused piece of land at TSIBA campus at Old Mutual Head Office in Pinelands, Cape Town, was turned into a productive incubator space in 2009.

 The Nursery is being used many ways, benefiting both network members and Cape Flat Communities within which Mhani Gingi Works.

-“Use what you have to attract and keep what you need” – It is of utmost importance to utilize every possible available space to produce nutritious food.
-This practice has worked very well for Mhani Gingi and thanks to the generous donation of seedlings from Pick n Pay, it is being extended into communities via unused grounds at local schools, hospitals, prisons, and even office parks in the Cape Flats.
+“Use what you have to attract and keep what you need.” – It is of utmost importance to utilise every possible available space to produce nutritious food.
+This practice has worked very well for Mhani Gingi and thanks to the generous donation of seedlings from Pick n Pay, it is being extended into communities via unused grounds at local schools, creches, hospitals, prisons and even office parks on the Cape Flats.

 By promoting better nutritional practices at all levels as well as programmes that enhance direct and immediate access to food by the neediest, Mhani Gingi places the emphasis on “Prevention is better than cure.”